Dermalogica Daily Glycolic Cleanser

 Learn more about T-Butyl AlcoholCoco-Glucoside is a surfactant, or a cleansing ingredient.
 It is made from glucose and coconut oil.

-Learn more about Coco-GlucosideSodium PCA is the sodium salt of pyroglutamic acid and is naturally occurring on human skin.
+Learn more about Coco-GlucosideSodium PCA is the sodium salt of pyroglutamic acid.
+It is naturally occurring in our skin's natural moisturizing factors where it works to maintain hydration.

 The PCA stands for pyrrolidone carboxylic acid, a natural amino acid derivative.